unit9IT/JSVendorManager/README.md

 Usage
 -------------

-* Right-click into any folder
+* In Sublime Text 3, right-click into any folder
-* Select `Download JS Vendor (cdnjs, slower)` to select from a list of Libraries downloaded directly from http://cdnjs.com/ *WARNING* this method takes a long time in order to parse the JSON file, be patient
+* Select `Download JS Vendor (cdnjs, slower)` to select from a list of Libraries downloaded directly from http://cdnjs.com/ **WARNING**: this method takes a long time in order to parse the JSON file, be patient
-* Select `"Download JS Vendor (github, faster)` to select from a list of Libraries created and mantained internally  *WARNING* this method is faster but libraries are not guarateed to be up-to-date
+* Select `"Download JS Vendor (github, faster)` to select from a list of Libraries created and mantained internally  **WARNING**: this method is faster but libraries are not guarateed to be up-to-date